Efficient, Inexpensive, and Quick Methods for Conflict Resolution

 PART B Question 2

 The methods of alternative dispute resolution are aimed at providing methods of resolution for the disputing parties that are efficient, inexpensive, and quicker than the adjudication process under the civil justice system.
 Although these methods are not adversarial in the same sense as adjudication before courts, these methods also involve resolution of conflict.
 So much so, that it may be said that one wants peace, then they must be prepared for war, or in this case, conflict that has to be resolved through the civil justice system. and can use to These methods involve the parties in negotiating a resolution through their lawyers or themselves.
 Courts have also encouraged these methods as noted in one case where the court noted that they should provide as much encouragement to resolve their difficulties in the civilised and sensible way that is done in alternative dispute resolution methods (S v P (Settlement by Collaborative Law Process) [2008]).
+For students seeking civil engineering dissertation help, understanding these alternative dispute resolution methods and their implications can be crucial for exploring the legal aspects of civil engineering projects.

 Methods of alternative dispute resolution are characterised as all those legally permitted methods of dispute resolution other than litigation before the courts.
 Alternative dispute resolution methods can be facilitative, advisory, or adjudicatory; mediation is facilitative, and arbitration is adjudicatory.
 In the following sections, the methods of arbitration and mediation are reviewed for their ability to provide resolution to conflict and disputes between parties.